redox132/phpFramework/README.md

-# ABout
+# About

 An MVC framework.
-This is a simple note APP using php, and MySQL.
-This idea is quite simple but the structure of the project is what matter the most.
-I created this note APP just to build and PHP framework (MVC) on  top of it.
-This project structure is quite similar to laravel's structure.
-This stucture is 100% OOP, routed using a Router, every request has it's contoller and a corresponding view, it made it also supports all methods (get and post are supported by default, but i aslo make it support delete, patch, and put), and it also supports Middlwares for autintication,.
-Besides, it is fully dockerized and can run every where.
+This is a simple note app using PHP and MySQL.
+The idea is quite simple, but the structure of the project is what matters most.
+I created this note app as a base to build a PHP framework (MVC) on top of it.
+The project structure is quite similar to Laravel's.

+This structure is 100% OOP, routed using a Router.
+Every request has its own controller and a corresponding view.
+It also supports all HTTP methods (GET and POST by default, and I also added support for DELETE, PATCH, and PUT).
+Middleware for authentication is also supported.

+Besides that, it is fully Dockerized and can run anywhere.
 # .env

-do not forget to add the .env file for the app to run.
-I could upload it and this will be okay, but it is best to avoid that
+Do not forget to add the .env file for the app to run.
+I could upload it, and that would be fine, but it's best to avoid that.

-# composer
+# Composer

-you have to have composer installed locally.
-I ignored it because it is not recommnded to push large folders/files.
-So, you have to install the vendor dependency for the app to run.
-Simply run:
+You must have Composer installed locally.
+I ignored the vendor/ folder because it's not recommended to push large folders/files to version control.
+To install dependencies and get the app running, simply run:

-- ~$ composer init                       // if you do not hae the composer.json
+~$ composer init                        # If you don't have composer.json
-- ~$ composer install                    // for autoloading
+~$ composer install                     # For autoloading
-- ~$ composer require vlucas/phpdotenv   // this is for .env files loader
+~$ composer require vlucas/phpdotenv    # To load .env files